emissary-ingress/emissary/user-guide/rate-limiting-tutorial.md

 This configuration tells the Ambassador Edge Stack about the rate limit service, notably that it is serving requests at `example-rate-limit:5000`.

 The Ambassador Edge Stack will see the RateLimitService and reconfigure itself within a few seconds.
-Note that the v2 API is available for the Ambsassador Edge Stack.
+Note that the v2 API is available for the Ambassador Edge Stack.

 ## 2. Configure Ambassador Edge Stack Mappings